m-stefanski/my-dear-diary/NAS_data_migration.md

 ## On target:

-Verify rsync server is accessible
+Verify that rsync server is accessible

 ```
 # rsync --list-only rsync://192.168.1.54